Trail Difficulty & Conditions of the Rolling Prairie Trail

 - Located just a few blocks East of downtown on Elm St (just north of Railroad Ave and the Butler County Fairgrounds) is one trail head with a few parking spaces and maps.

-- If you need restrooms and more parking area, we recommend taking off from Wilder Park which is just East of Allison.
+- If you need restrooms and more parking, we recommend taking off from Wilder Park which is just East of Allison.
 They offer modern restrooms and lots of parking plus a shelter if you’d like to have a picnic and a pond for fishing!
 The trail has a small spur that connects this park to the bike trail.

 - Clarksville – Clarksville also offers 2 different spots to hop on or off the trail.